 Annex B (normative): Presence of LCS client ID Components in MT-LR

-The LCS client identity is composed of one or more than one of the following components: LCS client type, external identity, internal identity, call/session related identity, APN-NI, client name and Requestor Identity.
+The LCS client identity is composed of one or more than one of the following components: external identity, internal identity, call/session related identity, APN-NI, client name and Requestor Identity.
 For Value added LCS client type it may contain also Client name and Requestor ID type indicator.
-The LCS client type shall always be present and for each LCS client type the presence of the other components are defined as follows:
+The LCS client type shall always be present in the LCS Client context stored locally in the GMLC and for each LCS client type the presence of the other components are defined as follows: